Covalent hadronic molecules induced by shared light quarks: Summary and Discussions

 where $\Pi^{\bar D\Sigma_c}_0(x) = \Pi^{\bar D}(x) \times \Pi^{\Sigma_c}(x)$ is the leading term contributed by non-correlated $\bar D$ and $\Sigma_c$; $\Pi^{\bar D \Sigma_c}_{G}$ describes the double-gluon-exchange interaction between them, but we do not take it into account in the present study, because the other term $\Pi^{\bar D \Sigma_c}_{Q}$ is much larger.

-The term $\Pi^{\bar D \Sigma_c}_{Q}$ describes the light-quark-exchange effect between $\bar D$ and $\Sigma_c$, {\it i.e.}, $\bar D$ and $\Sigma_c$ are exchanging and so sharing light $up/down$ quarks.
+The term $\Pi^{\bar D \Sigma_c}_{Q}$ describes the light-quark-exchange effect between $\bar D$ and $\Sigma_c$, {\it i.e.}, $\bar D$ and $\Sigma_c$ are exchanging and so sharing light up/down quarks.
 We systematically study it using the method of QCD sum rules, and calculate the mass correction $\Delta M$ induced by this term.
-This parameter $\Delta M$ is actually not the binding energy, but relates to some potential $V(r)$ between $\bar D$ and $\Sigma_c$ induced by exchanged/shared light quarks, satisfying:
+Note that the obtained results can be further applied to study production and decay properties of these hadronic molecular states~\cite{Chen:2020pac,Chen:2020opr,Chen:2021erj}.
+The parameter $\Delta M$ is actually not the binding energy, because we are using local currents in QCD sum rule analyses.
+We can relate it to some potential $V(r)$ between $\bar D$ and $\Sigma_c$ induced by exchanged/shared light quarks, satisfying: